the-user-created/FERS/packages/libfers/README.md

    make doc
    ```

-The HTML output will be generated in the `packages/build/libfers/docs/html/` directory.
+The HTML output will be generated in the `build/docs/html/` directory.
+You can open `index.html` in your browser to view the documentation.